MostAwesomeDude/darklight/docs/protocol.rst

 ----------

 The challenge hash is used by clients to authenticate with servers.
 The challenge should be a hash of the client's password.
-Let W(plaintext, iterations) be the Whirlpool hash function.
-The hash is defined as W(password, (day of the month UTC + 42)).
+The hash is defined as the Whirlpool HMAC with the password as the pre-shared key and the ASCII representation of the UTC day of the month plus 42, as the password.
+More tersely, with W as the Whirlpool HMAC, the challenge is W(password, (day of the month UTC + 42)).